 There's also all the day to day seasonal stuff.
-Planting and pruning etc. (there's a huge amount of stuff and work disguised as these two short sentences!)
+Planting, pruning, harvesting etc. (there's a huge amount of stuff and work disguised as these two short sentences!)

 Life goes on in Voditsa much as it always has done - farming, growing, wood things, preserving.... just living in an Eastern European village.
 But development in the rest of the world bring inevitable issues like depopulation - there aren't really enough people in the villages.
 I guess this is a unique period of time when you get to experience the end of an era... who knows what the village will be like in 50years but right now you can get a taste of traditional life here including dancing and singing with the pensioner's club if you want.